davebarnes97/spring-boot-data-geode/spring-geode-project/spring-geode-docs/src/docs/markdown/security.md

-If your Spring Boot application uses SBDG and is bound to PCC, when you deploy (that is, `cf push`) your application to PCF, Spring Boot for {pivotal-gemfire-name} extracts the required auth credentials from the environment that you set up when you provisioned a PCC service instance in your PCF organization and space.
+If your Spring Boot application uses SBDG and is bound to PCC, when you deploy (that is, `cf push`) your application to PCF, Spring Boot for VMware GemFire extracts the required auth credentials from the environment that you set up when you provisioned a PCC service instance in your PCF organization and space.
 PCC automatically assigns two users with roles of `cluster_operator` and `developer`, respectively, to any